What is Service Learning?

 The actual work you do may not be different from what others on campus are doing in service.
 However, the approach to the work should be different from that of a volunteer.
-It is your responsibility as a scholar to look more deeply at the issues that affect the people with whom you serve and to integrate that experience with the knowledge you gain in your course so that your opinions, judgments and solutions are based on information.
+It is your responsibility as a scholar to look more deeply at the issues that affect the people that you serve and to integrate that knowledge into your course content so that your opinions, judgments and solutions are based on that knowledge.
+You do not receive the extra credit for service; it is for the work you do to enhance learning.
 The learning is a process facilitated by the class, the action of service, and reflection.

 - Volunteerism Action on behalf of the community in a way which benefits the recipient.
 There is no connection to academic credit.